ElektroNeo/Cpp-Programlar/README.md

 # C++ Programs
 Programs are not ranked in a specific order.
 Below is a description of the programs.
+Note: All programs are tested on Windows OS.

 * 01 -> The sum of the numbers from 1 to 1000000000.
 * 02 -> Sum of numbers from 1 to 1000000000.